-Lord Davies of Abersoch is Chairman of Corsair and serves as a member of the Investment Committee and the firm’s Operating Committee.
+Lord Davies of Abersoch is Chairman of Corsair and serves as a member of the Investment Committee.
 He joined Corsair in 2010 and is based in London.

 Lord Davies was U.K. Minister for Trade, Investment and Small Business and Infrastructure in 2009-2010.
 Prior to this appointment, he was Chairman of Standard Chartered PLC.
 He joined the Board of Standard Chartered PLC in 1997 and was Group Chief Executive from 2001 until 2006.

-He has a wide range of interests, including his role as Chairman of the Trustees of the Royal Academy Trust.
 He was awarded a CBE for his services to the financial sector and the community in Hong Kong in 2002 where he served as a member of the HK Exchange fund for seven years.
-Lord Davies is also a JP in Hong Kong.
+Lord Davies is also a JP in Hong Kong, and he is an Honorary Distinguished Professor at Cardiff Business School.

-Mr. Jayanti is the Managing Partner of Corsair and serves as Chairman of the Investment Committee and heads the firm’s Operating Committee.
+Mr. Jayanti is the Managing Partner of Corsair and serves as Chairman of the Investment Committee.
 He joined Corsair in 1993 when the first Corsair fund was launched and is based in New York.
-Mr. Jayanti is a director of Corsair portfolio companies First Eagle Investment Management and CamberView Partners.
+Mr. Jayanti is a director of Corsair portfolio company First Eagle Investment Management.

 Prior to spinning off Corsair as an independent business from J.P.
 Morgan Chase & Co. in 2006, Mr. Jayanti played a key role as a senior member of the investment team of the predecessor Corsair funds and also was responsible for managing the operations of the Corsair business from 1994 onwards.
 From 1994 to 1999, Mr. Jayanti was also a senior member of the Investment Banking Department of J.P.
 Morgan, where he headed the Emerging Markets Financial Institutions group.
 Prior to J.P.
 Morgan, Mr. Jayanti worked at Credit Suisse First Boston in the Financial Institutions group both in New York and London.
 His investment banking experience includes complex advisory assignments in the United States, Europe, Asia and Latin America.

 Mr. Jayanti holds both a B.A. and an M.A. in Economics from Queens’ College, Cambridge University.
-He is a member of the International Advisory Committee of Jacob Rothschild’s London-listed investment trust, RIT Capital Partners plc, and a member of the International Advisory Board of BritishAmerican Business.
+He is a member of the International Advisory Board of BritishAmerican Business.

 Mr. Jayanti is also a Fellow of the inaugural class of the Finance Leaders Fellowship Program and a member of the Aspen Global Leadership Network.